MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 ### Acting Upon the Data: Exporting a Segment

-### ?
-Acting upon the Data: Tying a Segment to Flow

 o	Work with operators to produce segments (both static and dynamic segments) o	Act (export segments)